VictorAlbertos/RxGcm/README.md

 }
 ```

-**Limitation:**: Your fragments need to extend from android.support.v4.app.Fragment` instead of `android.app.Fragment`, otherwise they won't be notified.
+**Limitation:**: Your fragments need to extend from `android.support.v4.app.Fragment` instead of `android.app.Fragment`, otherwise they won't be notified.

-### RefreshTokenReceiver for subscribing on token updates
+### RefreshTokenReceiver
-[GcmRefreshTokenReceiver](https://github.com/VictorAlbertos/RxGcm/blob/master/rx_gcm/src/main/java/rx_gcm/GcmRefreshTokenReceiver.java) implementation will be called when the token has been modified.
+[GcmRefreshTokenReceiver](https://github.com/VictorAlbertos/RxGcm/blob/master/rx_gcm/src/main/java/rx_gcm/GcmRefreshTokenReceiver.java) implementation will be called when the token has been updated.
 As the [documentation](https://developers.google.com/android/reference/com/google/android/gms/iid/InstanceIDListenerService#onTokenRefresh) points out, the token device may need to be refreshed for some particular reason.

 ```java
 public class RefreshTokenReceiver implements GcmRefreshTokenReceiver {